Designing a blended course

 - McGee, P., & Reis, A. (2012).
 Blended Course Design: A Synthesis of Best Practices.
 Journal of Asynchronous Learning Networks, 16(4), 7-22.

 - Helms, S. A. (2014).
-Blended/hybrid courses: a review of the literature and recommendations for instructional designers and educators.
+Blended/hybrid courses: a literature review and recommendations for instructional designers and educators.
 Interactive Learning Environments, 22(6), 804-810.

 - Ausburn, L. J. (2004).
 Course design elements most valued by adult learners in blended online education environments: An American perspective.
 Educational Media International, 41(4), 327-337.